 This is a popular shopping place for locals and tourists alike.
 The open-front shops spill their wares onto the street and it seems as if everything is easily attainable and cheap.

-Make a right on Andrianou and survey the restaurants and cafés lining the street, and enjoy the ancient ruins of the Agora on your left.
+Make a right on Andrianou street [map] and survey the restaurants and cafés lining the street, and enjoy the ancient ruins of the Agora on your left.

 You are now walking on the oldest continuously used road of Athens that dates to the Classical era and beyond.
-This makes it about 2500 years old.
+This makes Andrianou street more than 2500 years old.

-You can sit and have a meal here, or you can save it for a memorable dinner later in view of the ancient ruins.
-As you walk, fen off the waiters with a polite smile when they invite you to sit at their own restaurant every few steps.
+You may opt and have a meal or a drink here.
+But if you want to save it for a memorable dinner in view of the ancient ruins later, use polite smiles to fen off the hundred waiters who invite you to their venue and continue your tour.

-But if you are up for a longer stroll, continue to your left through Ilia Pouliopoulou street, lined with hand-made jewelry and other artisan kiosks.
+But if you are up for a longer stroll, continue to your left through Ag.
+Asomaton street [map], lined with hand-made jewelry and other artisan kiosks.

 Within minutes, you will find yourself on a wider pedestrian street called Apostolou Pavlou.